John-Otago/PhD-Plus/README.md

 ## 6. Become Self-Owned
 ### 6.1 Change How You Think
-- **Thinking in Systems: A Primer** (written by DH Meadows, edited by D Wright, 2008, Chelsea Green Publishing) || *Must-read.
-There are other books (e.g. _The Fifth Discipline_) on similar topics.
-I recommend this one.*
+- **Thinking in Systems: A Primer** (written by DH Meadows, edited by D Wright, 2008, Chelsea Green Publishing)

-More books to be added later.
+- **Think Again: The Power of Knowing What You Don't Know** (A Grant, 2021, Viking)
+- [Optional] **Thinking, Fast and Slow** (D Kahneman, 2011, Farrar, Straus & Giroux) || *If you read this book, be aware that many studies cited in the text cannot serve as scientific evidence for the author’s arguments (see [here]( https://replicationindex.com/2020/12/30/a-meta-scientific-perspective-on-thinking-fast-and-slow/))*

+**The first two books are must-read.
+The third one is completely optional.**

 ### 6.2 Change How You Work
 - **Deep Work: Rules for Focused Success in a Distracted World** (C Newport, 2016, Grand Central Publishing of Hachette Book Group) || *Also consult his later book *Digital Minimalism* (2019) if you find yourself distracted by social media.*